Investing

 Types Of ETFs

-• Foreign market ETFs – Invests in foreign stocks and benchmarks (for example Asia or Europe).
+• Foreign market ETFs – Provide exposure to international markets and benchmarks across regions like Asia or Europe.

-• Bond ETFs – Consists of fixed income assets such as government and company debt.
+• Bond ETFs – Hold diversified portfolios of fixed-income securities including government and corporate debt.

-• Real Estate ETFs – Lets you own various types of real estate through REITs (real estate investment trusts).
+• Real Estate ETFs – Provide real estate exposure through diversified REIT (real estate investment trust) portfolios.

 How To Buy ETFs